jkomoros/boardgame/TUTORIAL.md

 Games can often take different configurations.
 For example, a deck-based card game might be playable with an expansion pack of cards mixed in.

 These are represented in the engine by the notion of a `GameConfig` which is just a `map[string]string`.
-When your game is created, a bundle of Config will be passed to `SetUp`, along with how many players are in the game.
+When your game is created, a bundle of Config will be passed to `NewGame`, along with how many players are in the game.
 That config is simply passed to your `GameDelegate`'s `BeginSetUp` method, and that's it.
 It's your game's responsibility to take that information to set properties differently so the game can be configured that way.

 There are a few other extension points for `Config`.
 One is `GameDelegate.Configs() map[string][]string`.
 This is a purely optional method that just enumerates different keys your game understands and valid values for them, like in `memory`: